heapwolf/Porter/README.md

 ## What

-porter is a lightweight, resourced oriented, abstraction layer for REST and RPC calls.
+porter is a lightweight, resourced oriented, abstraction layer for JSON-REST and RPC calls.
 It will generate methods needed to access resources based on a JSON configuration.

-## How

-// to-do...

-### Usage

-// to-do...
+*This is a work in progress.*

 ### An example...
-Here is a very trivial example where we define two resources and four methods.
+Define some resources and methods.

 ```javascript
     var io = Porter({